-The quantity of entrance, driveway and intersecting street paving for surcharge payment will be actual number of tons (metric tons) of hot-mix placed in entrances, driveways and intersecting streets as described in this item.
+The quantity of entrance, driveway and intersecting street paving surcharge will be meaured as the actual number of tons (metric tons) of hot-mix placed and accepted in entrances, driveways and intersecting streets as described in this item.

-The quantity of entrance, driveway and intersecting street paving, for surcharge payment will be paid for the Contract unit price per ton (metric ton).
-Price and payment will constitute full compensation for the additional labor and equipment costs involved with the reduced production caused by such work.
+The quantity of entrance, driveway and intersecting street paving surcharge will be paid for at the Contract unit price per ton (metric ton).
+Price and payment will constitute full compensation for the additional labor and equipment costs involved with the reduced production associated with such work.